 Part of every trip I do; I still do trunk shows and we have a ton of events at our stores, most of which I am a part of.
 Consumer engagement is important.
 I’m at a conference right now and we did a pop-up shop at the event so we could still engage on that level.
 I also just think the conversation is important on and offline.
 Online it’s through YouTube and Instagram, where they can connect on a more friend-based level.

-You’ve been out there on social since there beginning.
+You’ve been out there on social since their beginning.
 Whacky and most successful thing you’ve done on social for Rebecca Minkoff?

 Whacky– at the time when Hilary Rhoda, Leandra Medine from The ManRepeller and I were getting ready for CFDA and no one was using video back then, we were really raw with it. (watch here)